-Walks described are South Coast
+Walks described are South

 Track, South West Cape, Port Davey

-Track, Huon & McKays Tracks, Precipitious Bluff (Southern Ranges),
+Track, Huon & McKays Tracks, Southern

-Picton Range, Federation Peak and
+Picton Range, Federation Peak

 approaches (Eastern

-Arthurs and Farmhouse Creek), Western Arthur
+Arthurs and Farmhouse Creek), Western

-Range, Mt Anne, and Frenchmans
+Range, Mt Anne and Frenchmans

 Cap.
 Included as brief planning notes are the West Coast (Strahan